ttlion/sdtDBN/README.md

                                                          should be stored.
 ```

-The arguments of the previous usage concern all the arguments of the original tDBN program plus the new arguments of the sdtDBN program, for learning DBNs also with static attributes, inserting restrictions in the learned DBNs and to make inference in the learned DBNs.
+The previous usage has all the arguments of the original tDBN program plus the new arguments of the sdtDBN program.

-As the [tDBN webpage](http://josemonteiro.github.io/tDBN/) already explains the usage of the proper arguments of the tDBN framework, in this webpage it is described the usage of the arguments introduced in the sdtDBN framework:
+As the [tDBN webpage](http://josemonteiro.github.io/tDBN/) already explains the usage of the proper arguments of the tDBN framework, in this webpage it is described the usage of the arguments used only in the sdtDBN framework, which are the following:

 ```
  -b,--numStaticParents <int>                             Maximum number of